 Luke Soule, Multimedia Editor

 Multimedia editor Luke Soule is a senior at McIntosh High School and has returned for his second year on the McIntosh Trail.
 Soule received an all-georgia and superior award during his first year on the staff as a writer and specializes in writing about film, music and environmental issues.
 He is also an editor for the Mischief Literary Magazine.
-Soule enjoys writing poetry and stories and has written award-winning screenplays.
+Soule enjoys writing poetry and stories and has written multiple screenplays.
 Music and film are big parts of Soule’s life.
 He taught himself to play guitar and currently takes music theory and piano lessons.
 His favorite artists are Death Grips, Gregory Alan Isakov and Hugh Masekela.
 He also began writing screenplays at the age of 13.
-His favorite movies are The Master, Swiss Army Man and Talk to Me.
+His favorite movies are The Master, Swiss Army Man and Eternal Sunshine of the Spotless Mind.
 He frequently volunteers at the Fayette Humane Society and Clothes Less Traveled.

 Contributed